davideranieri/davideranieri.github.io/C++ Notes/APC_Les01.md

     string s4 = s1 + ", ":              // OK: adding a string and a literal
     string s5 = "hello" + ", ";         // ERROR: no string operand

     string s7 = "hello" + ", " + s2;    // ERROR: can't add string literals

 ## Strings C++ vs. C

 - There are two ways to access individual characters in a string: **subscript** or **iterator**
-- The **subscript operator []** takes a `sring::size_type` value that denotes the position of the character we want to access.
+- The **subscript operator [ ]** takes a `string::size_type` value that denotes the position of the character we want to access.
 The operator returns a reference to the character at given position
 - Subscripts for strings start at zero; last character is size - 1

 ## String operations